Predoctoral Training Awards

 - Satisfactory rate of progress in the program as judged by the major advisor and the student’s graduate program committee

 - Evidence of efforts to secure other sources of funding

 - Budgetary considerations of the major advisor and the department

 Departmental stipends are intended to be used for the year in which they are awarded and not to be divided to provide funding to a student for a time period longer than one year.
 It is anticipated that the student’s major advisor will be responsible for funding the remainder of the student’s graduate program.

 Incoming students are also occasionally hired directly by faculty members to serve as Graduate Research Assistants.
-Faculty members decide on a stipend amount, and if it is at or above the amount required by the GSSP ($12,200/year), the student will also receive a full tuition waiver and be eligible for health insurance.
-These awards are contingent upon the needs and funds of faculty members each year.
+Stipend levels are set by individual faculty members but are typically at NIH levels (the 2022 level is $26,352 ).
+These positions are contingent upon the needs and funds of faculty members each year.

 Life Sciences Fellowship Program

-The Department of Life Sciences has a fellowship program that awards its recipients with a stipend of $21,000 (2004 amount) a year for up to four years.
+The Department of Life Sciences has a fellowship program that awards its recipients with a stipend of $27,000-$30,000 (2022 amount) a year for up to four years.
 Recipients of these awards also receive the GSSP benefits described above.
-Applicants cannot apply directly for this fellowship program, though.
+Applicants cannot apply directly for this fellowship program, but rather must be nominated by the Director of Graduate Studies.
 The Department of Biomedical Sciences will review the applications that are submitted, and from those applications, a committee will then decide which applicants to nominate for Life Sciences Fellowships.
-Our office must recommend students to the Life Sciences Department by February 15, 2006.
+Our office must recommend students to the Life Sciences Department by mid-February each year.
 More information can be found at: http://bondlsc.missouri.edu/research/life-sciences-fellowship/

 External Sources of Funds